National Book Award Finalist

-In The Rest of Love, his seventh book, Carl Phillips examines the conflict between belief and disbelief, and our will to believe: Aren't we always trying, Phillips asks, to contain or to stave off facing up to, even briefly, the hard truths we're nevertheless attracted to?
-Phillips's signature terse line and syntax enact this constant tension between abandon and control; following his impeccable interior logic, "passionately austere" (Rita Dove, The Washington Post Book World), Phillips plumbs the myths we make and return to in the name of desire-physical, emotional, and spiritual.
-The Rest of Love is a 2004 National Book Award Finalist for Poetry.
+In his seventh book of verse, Carl Phillips examines the conflict between belief and disbelief, and our will to believe.
+Aren't we always trying, the poet asks, to contain or to stave off facing up to, even briefly, the hard truths we're nevertheless attracted to?
+Phillips's signature terse line and syntax enact this constant tension between abandon and control.